pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0122.md

 complex asynchronous code short and succinct, it provides all new tools for making concurrent code safe, and it unlocks all new patterns that were previously difficult to imagine.

-However, testing code involving Swift's new asynchronous tools remained allusive.
+However, testing code involving Swift's new asynchronous tools remained elusive.
 It seems the moment you introduce the `async` or `await` keyword to your code you open up Pandora's box of non-determinism and flakiness in your code that is nearly impossible to test.
 You are forced to sprinkle `Task.yield`s or `Task.sleep`s throughout your tests just to push things forward and assert on how your feature is behaving.

-Reliably testing async code was such a problem that we started a [discussion][realiable-testing-forums] on the Swift forums to see what could be done about the situation… and unfortunately there's not much.
+Reliably testing async code was such a problem that we started a [discussion][realiable-testing-forums] on the Swift forums to see what could be done about the situation…and unfortunately there's not much.
 At least not much in the way of official tools provided by Swift.

 But, over the course of [5 episodes][reliable-testing] we broken down why testing async code in